undistro/zora/docs/getting-started/installation.md

       --set clusterName="$(kubectl config current-context)"
     ```

-This command will install Zora in `zora-system` namespace, creating the namespace if it doesn't already exist.
+This command will install or upgrade Zora in `zora-system` namespace, creating the namespace if it doesn't already exist.

 !!! info "Zora OSS + Zora Dashboard"
     To integrate your Zora OSS installation with Zora Dashboard, you need to authenticate with the authorization server and provide `saas.workspaceID` parameter in installation command.